Giraffe conservation alert!

 Did you know that some types of giraffes are at risk of extinction in the wild?

-Until the 21st century, people assumed that giraffes were doing fine in the wild and did not worry too much about their conservation.
+Until the 21st century, people assumed that giraffes were doing fine and did not worry too much about their conservation.
 We now know that giraffes and their habitat face the same conservation challenges as many other species of African megafauna (big animals).

 Giraffes are disappearing from some parts of Africa because their habitat is being converted to cities, roads, and farms.
 This process is called habitat loss.
 It is a challenge for nature conservation everywhere.
 Giraffes also face other threats such as poaching (illegal hunting).